jaNGOB/jaNGOB/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently studying quantitative finance at Università della Svizzera italiana .
+- 🔭 I’m a Master student in quantitative finance at Università della Svizzera italiana.
 - 🌱 I’m interested in algorithmic trading, data analytics, and market microstructure.
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/jan-gobeli/)